Inside: Make a DIY plant pot cover in 10 minutes with old road maps or any other paper.

-This is my latest map craft, how to make gorgeous DIY paper plant pot covers out of old road maps.
+This is my latest map craft, how to make gorgeous DIY paper plant pot covers from old road maps.
 This is a very quick and affordable 10-minute papercraft.

 I’ve made map paper luminary bags before, but I want something more substantial for these paper bags as I wanted to use them to cover plant pots.

-I added contact paper to the old road maps to make them stronger after seeing Medina’s Kraft planter bags.
-Not only did the contact paper make the road maps stronger, but it also made them more flexible and waterproof, perfect for making DIY plant pot covers.
+I added contact paper to the old road maps to make them more robust, flexible and waterproof, perfect for making DIY plant pot covers.

-On a practical side, old road maps are readily available as everyone seems to use either a sat nav or their phones these days.
-Also, maps eventually go out of date, so there are plenty of redundant ones around.
+On a practical side, old road maps are readily available as everyone uses a sat nav or their phones.
+Also, maps eventually go out of date, so plenty of redundant ones are around.

 Just ask family and friends if they have any old maps.
-Now that mine know how much I love map crafts they automatically pass me old road maps.
-Thrift and charity stores are also a great source of cheap road maps.
+Now that mine know how much I love map crafts, they automatically pass me old road maps.
+Thrift and charity stores are also excellent sources of cheap road maps.